 Writing is a curious art form that involves trying to put structure to the mind’s wild musings.
+An exciting, but also deeply frustrating, process.
 I’ve called this blog writing smog as those early, all-important drafts often feel like I am writing in a kind of a smog that will only clear by reworking a piece until I can finally see what it’s about.
-As Toby Litt once said during the MA at Birkbeck, “writing is rewriting; reading is rereading”.
-It’s an idea that certainly seems to apply to my own working methods.
+As Toby Litt once said during the MA, “writing is rewriting; reading is rereading”.
+Yep, that pretty much sums up the sort of loops I find myself in.

 The pages on this blog contain ideas about the writing process and observations about the novels and short stories that I am reading – bits and pieces that pique my interest – and possibly the odd short story, a few pages of the novel or other bits of fiction I am working on.